Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

-Software Engineering can be taken as a specialisation in the Bachelor of Engineering with Honours BE(Hons).
+Software Engineering can be taken as a major in the Bachelor of Engineering with Honours BE(Hons).

 Software Engineering students must complete the following components to obtain their BE(Hons) in Software Engineering.

 This consists of the following courses, which provide the necessary foundation for a BE(Hons) (SWEN):